Thanksgiving week with my in-laws.

 An awesome vintage.
 Happy 10th to our family friend’s son!
 Very dark ruby color with no sign of aging.
 Started to open up after 2.5-3 hours of decanting.
 Dark berries, pencil lead, fall soil, wet leaves, black pepper, tobacco.
 Full body.
 Well balanced with a long finish.
 Should age for a long time given the tannin.
 Very nice — 4 years ago

 I love when Morel is on and boy is this on.
 Nose is wooly and hickory based.
 Sweet acacia as well.
 Lanolin and lemon flesh and gorgeous mineral.
 Palate rich, energetic and bracing.
 Compact and deep with crazy linearity and focus.
 Like a laser.
 So clean.
 This needs air as it is JJ Morel but out of the gates it’s wonderful.
 So juicy and engaging.
 Amazing sap.
-Now with air you get that wet earth thing that is so clear. — a year ago
+Now with air you get that wet earth thing that is so clear. — 2 years ago

 2015 ‘Buisson Renard’ by Didier Dagueneau, is a spectacular effort.
 Now headed by Didier’s son, Louis-Benjamin, Dagueneau wines continue to set the standard for the Pouilly-Fume region.
 The wine shows wonderful flinty and damp earth tones with lemon oil drenched sourdough bread on this marvelous bouquet.
 The rich, almost unctuous texture to this wine, truly satisfies.
 Lemon zest, beeswax, ripe pear and starfruit flavors with wet stone and smoky mineral undertones all nicely amalgamate on the palate.
 Intense and showing beautifully in its youth, this dazzling Sauvignon Blanc will have an exceedingly long life in the cellar.
 Drink 2019-2033- 94 — 5 years ago